kevintpeng/Learn-Something-Every-Day/Languages/Bash/README.md

         - `( IFS=,; echo "Today's contestants are: ${names[*]}" )`
         - in subshell so default IFS isn't overwritten

+`declare` builtin can be used to limit type of variables being assigned
+- `declare -i VARIABLE=12` will declare as a numeric

 ### Quoting
 Quoting removes special meaning of characters and words.
 - `\` escapes a single character